By: Danielle Costley

 |When to go||

 May - Oct: It is warm and dry, with clear blue skies.
 This is the best time of year to visit with temperatures ranging from 17 - 30 degrees.
-The Broome Races also run from June to August.
+The Broome Races run from June to August, and the Cable Beach Polo is held in May.

 |Need to know||There are many supermarkets in Broome, where you can stock up on supplies and fresh produce.
 Mobile reception is good in the town, but can be patchy once you leave.
 There is free WiFi in the Chinatown district.
 There are several fuel stations in Broome, but few and far between once you leave the town and head into the outback.|